 Ways to support Black Lives Matter

-With the resurge of the Black Lives Matter movement earlier this year, we have put together some ways that you can help support the movement and your Black family members, friends and colleagues.
+We have put together some ways that you can help support the movement and your Black family members, friends and colleagues.

 - Write to your MP- if you want to see change being made within your local government and the policies it passes, write to your MP to express how you feel or what you want to see change.